Public holidays in Germany: Flag days

 and by state decrees on other days, such as election days for state parliaments, state constitution days, anniversary of the election of the Federal President (in Berlin) and so forth.

 Frequently flags are ordered ad hoc to be shown at half-mast in cases of national mourning.

 Unofficial holidays

-Either Carnival Monday ("Rosenmontag") or Mardi Gras is a de facto holiday in some towns and cities in Catholic western and southern Germany which have a strong Carnival tradition.
+Either Carnival Monday ("Rosenmontag") or Shrove Tuesday is a de facto holiday in some towns and cities in Catholic western and southern Germany which have a strong Carnival tradition.

-Also, Christmas-Eve is developing into a sort of semi-holiday: from the middle of the afternoon, it is practically treated as a holiday, and while in the morning shops are still open, working for other businesses (apart from those that work even on holidays) is becoming more and more unusual; schools are closed in any case.
+Christmas Eve may sometimes be treated as a holiday.
+Most places will be closed in the afternoon, and many businesses and most schools will be closed the entire day.

+April Fools' Day, while not a holiday in the traditional sense, is celebrated in Germany.

+Oktoberfest is an annual two-week festival held in Munich, Germany during late September and early October.
+It is the largest folk festival in the world, though not a formally recognized holiday in any way.

 Customs about holidays

 Ascension Day (Christi Himmelfahrt) and Corpus Christi (Fronleichnam) are both always on Thursdays.
 By taking only one day's leave, employees can have a four-day weekend.

 The Three Kings Day, better known as Epiphany, is 6 January, the day after the 12 days of Christmas.
 In parts of Germany, it has its own local customs.